dotnet/docs/docs/standard/library-guidelines/dependencies.md

 ![Shared source project](./media/shared-source-project.png "Shared source project")

+Shared source packages have some limitations.
+They can only be referenced by `PackageReference`, so older `packages.config` projects are excluded.
+Also shared source packages are only usable by projects with the same language type.
+Because of these limitations shared source packages are best used to share functionality within an open-source project.

 **✔️ CONSIDER** referencing shared source packages for small, internal pieces of functionality.

 **✔️ CONSIDER** making your package a shared source package if it provides small, internal pieces of functionality.

 **✔️ DO** reference shared source packages with `PrivateAssets="All"`.

+> This setting tells NuGet the package is only to be used at development time and shouldn't be exposed as a public dependency.

-**❌ DO NOT** have shared-source package types in your public API.
+**❌ DO NOT** have shared source package types in your public API.

-> Shared-source types are compiled into the referencing assembly and can't be exchanged across assembly boundaries, e.g. a shared-source `IRepository` type in one project is a separate type from the same shared-source `IRepository` in another project.
+> Shared source types are compiled into the referencing assembly and can't be exchanged across assembly boundaries.
+For example, a shared-source `IRepository` type in one project is a separate type from the same shared-source `IRepository` in another project.
+Types in shared source packages should have an `internal` visibility.

+**❌ DO NOT** publish shared source packages to nuget.org.

+> Shared source packages contain source code and can only be used by projects with the same language type.
+For example, a C# shared source package cannot be used by an F# application.

 **More information**